mirzak/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 export PATH="${PATH}:${HOME}/bin"
 ```

 !!!
-The above should be added to `~/.bashrc` or equivalent to make it persistent
+Add above to `~/.bashrc` or equivalent to make it persistent across multiple
-!!! across multiple terminal sessions.
+!!! terminal sessions.

 ## Step 2 - Setup shell variables on your workstation